Sociopath Meaning: Antisocial Personality Disorder

 - Difficulty recognizing emotions

-To be diagnosed with ASPD, the individual must be an adult, and there must be evidence that one was diagnosed with or likely fit the criteria for conduct disorder before age 15.
+Antisocial personality disorder typically begins at a relatively young age, often in early adolescence.
+To be diagnosed with ASPD, the individual must be an adult, and there must be evidence that the individual was diagnosed with or likely fit the criteria for conduct disorder before age 15.
 In addition, the behavior must not be due to schizophrenia, bipolar disorder, or another mental health condition.
+To diagnose ASPD, licensed therapists or other mental health professionals may have to rule out other personality disorders, such as:

 How to find mental health support for ASPD

 Medication cannot directly treat personality disorders, but it may be used as a short-term support option to reduce the severity of co-occurring disorders and symptoms, such as depression, anxiety, insomnia, anger, and mood swings.
 Medication is often considered a secondary approach to treatment and may be most effective when used in tandem with psychotherapy.
-Only a doctor or psychiatrist can prescribe these types of medication.
+Only a doctor or psychiatrist can prescribe these types of medication and provide prescription management.

 Self-care